-Despite their name, black bears may be a variety of colors, including black, brown, blond, cinnamon, and rust.
+Despite their name, black bears may be a variety of colors, including black, brown, blond, cinnamon, and rust, or any combination thereof.
 Black or brown, with a light brown snout, is the most common coloration.

-On average, black bears in the Western U.S. weigh 100-300 pounds, with males larger than females.
+On average, black bears in Washington weigh 100-300 pounds, with males larger than females.
 They stand approximately 2.5-3 feet at the shoulder when standing on all fours, and about 5 feet when standing upright.
 When on all fours, the black bear's rump is higher than its shoulders.

 The black bear's face profile is straight, with a relatively long muzzle and long, prominent ears.

-Black bears are common—including in suburban areas—throughout Washington except the interior of the arid Columbia Basin.
+Black bears are common—including in suburban areas where greenbelts facilitate movement—throughout Washington except the interior of the arid Columbia Basin.
 Black bears live in a diverse array of forested habitats in the state, from coastal rainforests to the dry woodlands of the Cascades’ eastern slopes.
-In general, black bears are strongly associated with forest cover, but they do occasionally use relatively open country, such as clearcuts and the fringes of other open habitat.
+In general, black bears are strongly associated with forest cover, but they do occasionally use relatively open country, such as clear cuts and the fringes of other open habitat.

 Licenses and permits